Machine-Learning-for-PIs/01b_intro_exercise/README.md

   ```

 Alternatively, you can use Vscode to commit and push your results.
-- For that, go to your code in Vscode and open the source control tab on the left hand side or press `Ctrl+Shift+G`.
+- For that, go to your code in Vscode and open the source control tab on the left-hand side or press `Ctrl+Shift+G`.
 - In the window that opens up enter your individual commit message and press `Ctrl+Enter` to commit to the main branch.
 - Vscode might ask if you want to stage files that haven't been staged yet.
 Continue with `yes`.
 You can also stage files by using the plus sign next to the file.
 - Finally, push everything by hitting the `Sync Changes` button.